Hummingbird Food Guide

 There are only a few supplies you’ll need to help you clean your hummingbird feeders.
 They are:

-Bottle Brush -- A Foam Feeder Cleaning Mop is a small bottle brush with a sponge head and flexible neck.
+Bottle Brush -- A Foam Feeder Cleaning Mop, like the Perky-Pet® Feeder Cleaning Mop, is a small bottle brush with a sponge head and flexible neck.
 It will help you scrub the hard-to-reach portions of our hummingbird feeders.

 Pipe Cleaners – Below, you will see we’ve suggested using pipe cleaners for scrubbing out the hard-to-clean inside of feeder holes.
 Don't use the multi-colored pipe cleaners available for craft projects.
 Instead, you want the type of pipe cleaner designed to clean actual tobacco pipes!
 These inexpensive tools are very similar to the craft items except they use a material that is better for scrubbing tight spaces.